Azure/azure-powershell/src/Network/Network/help/Remove-AzVirtualHubBgpConnection.md

 PS C:\> Remove-AzVirtualHubBgpConnection -ResourceGroupName "testRG" -VirtualHubName "testHub" -Name "testBgpConnection"
 ```

-The above will remove Virtual Hub BGP Connection using its resource group name, the Virtual Hub name and the Connection name.
+The above will remove a Virtual WAN Hub BGP Connection using its resource group name, the Virtual WAN Hub name and the Connection name.

 ### Example 2
 ```powershell
 PS C:\> Get-AzVirtualHubBgpConnection -ResourceGroupName "testRG" -VirtualHubName "testHub" -Name "testBgpConnection" | Remove-AzVirtualHubBgpConnection
 ```

-The above will remove Virtual Hub BGP Connection using powershell piping on the output from Get-AzVirtualHubBgpConnection.
+The above will remove a Virtual WAN Hub BGP Connection using powershell piping on the output from Get-AzVirtualHubBgpConnection.

 ### Example 3
 ```powershell